-In a more recent consultation, all stakeholder groups reported that pathways in and out of AOD services are underdeveloped and more robust pathways are required to support client access into the appropriate services.
+Adelaide PHN community consultations have identified the need for integrated service provision and continuity of care.
+Stakeholders have reported that pathways in and out of AOD services are underdeveloped and more robust pathways are required to support client access into the appropriate services.
 The access criteria for services were inappropriate and overly prescriptive.
 This leads to individuals being rejected without alternative referral pathways being available (APHN 2020c).
 Adelaide PHN consultation reinforces this need by highlighting that aftercare support, which is a key opportunity for relapse prevention and long-term harm minimisation, is not adequately available in primary care (APHN 2020c).